 Every time I’ve used it on very dry skin, my skin quickly became noticeably softer and more resilient.
 Using this seems to plump up my skin and really hydrate it.

 I’ve never had a breakout from using sesame oil – even in areas where I’m acne prone.
-Some sources even claim sesame oil can help to reduce and heal acne, but they don’t list any actual scientific research to back that conclusion.
+Some sources even claim sesame oil can help to reduce and heal acne, like witch hazel, but they don’t list any actual scientific research to back that conclusion.

 The fact that sesame oil works well on skin shouldn’t come as a surprise.
 Sesame oil is actually the main ingredient in Neutrogena’s Body Oil, a long-running, very successful product.